Did you know that our lymphatic system has three times more fluid than our arterial system (blood) does? The only thing is , it doesn’t have a pump!

 CHANGE YOUR DIET

-1) Go on an anti-inflammatory diet – Go to my Best Intermittent Fasting Meal Plan post and this will help you to lose weight a healthy way.
+1) Go on an anti-inflammatory diet – Go to my Intermittent Fasting For Weight Loss post and this will help you to lose weight a healthy way.
 The food you eat here will be all natural and anti-inflammatory.
 If you don’t need to lose weight, then just go to the list of foods to see foods suggested but eat a larger portion.

 2) Start juicing – This is one way of getting concentrated vitamins and minerals into your system to help the lymphatic system.
 I’ve got some helpful posts here on Leaf and Nectar to get you started: